+File-LevelSpecifications

-File Specifications
+File Formats.

-Header and Trailer Records.
-Each file submission shall contain a header record and a trailer record.
+Each data file submission shall be an encrypted (AES-256) ASCII file, variable field length, and asterisk delimited.
+It shall contain a header record and a trailer record.
 The header record is the first record of each separate file submission and the trailer record is the last.

-File Format.

-Each data file submission shall be an encrypted (AES-256) ASCII file, variable field length, and asterisk delimited.
+Each record shall be terminated with a carriage return (ASCII 13) or a carriage return line feed (ASCII 13, ASCII 10).

+Each supporting information file shall be a Microsoft Excel®-compatible spreadsheet.

 Filled Fields.
 All required fields shall be filled where applicable.
 Non-required text and number fields shall be left blank when unavailable.